resess/Mandoline/README.md

 This repository also hosts the ground truth that Mandoline is evaluated on.
 The ground truth consists of manually generated slices of 12 applications.

+If you use this tool, please cite:

+Khaled Ahmed, Mieszko Lis, and Julia Rubin.
+[MANDOLINE: Dynamic Slicing of Android Applications with Trace-Based Alias Analysis](https://www.ece.ubc.ca/~mjulia/publications/Mandoline_2021.pdf).
+IEEE International Conference on Software Testing, Verification and Validation (ICST), 2021

 ## Table of Contents
 1. [Pre-requisites](#pre-requisites)
 2. [Building The Tool](#Building-The-Tool)